ASHIKA-N/Personal-Medicine-Remember/README.md

 # Personal-Medicine-Remember
 A personal medicine reminder built using C++ is a simple application that allows users to input their medication schedules and receive timely notifications to take their medicine, aiming to improve adherence and reduce missed doses.

-To-Do (X means done):
+To-Do (X means done):\n
-1.header file for Medicine.
+1.header file for Medicine.\n
-2.header file for Person.
+2.header file for Person.\n
-3.link headers with main.
+3.link headers with main.\n
 4.Interface.